datomatic/prisma-laravel-generator/README.md

 Some functionalities might not be supported: some are not supported by Prisma, others are not supported by Laravel, some are mis-understanding, and the remaining ones are going to be implemented in future versions!

  * **Polymorphic relations: Not implemented yet!
 In the meanwhile, you can define the columns in your schema, and define the polymorphic relationship manually in the model**
+ * Databases different from MySQL: Currently MySQL is the only fully-tested driver for this generator, but it should work also with other databases types!
+We'll try soon to focus also on other databases, to check what works and what not.

  * Allow data alterations inside Laravel migrations: This is not possible.
 Laravel's migrations should be only used to alter the structure of the tables, NOT to alter the data.
 When generating the .sql files compatible with Prisma starting from a Laravel migration, just the structural changes are converted.
 If you need to alter the data (e.g., you were using Eloquent to do some changes in a migration), you have to find some alternative ways (create an artisan command to migrate the data, or [customize Prisma migration](https://www.prisma.io/docs/guides/database/developing-with-prisma-migrate/customizing-migrations) to add some manipulations using raw SQL, ...).